Avraham Aviel: Biography

 On Holocaust Martyrs' and Heroes' Remembrance Day 2011, he lit the sixth torch at the main ceremony held at Yad Vashem.

 In 2018 he received a certificate of appreciation in honor of Nechama Pochatchevsky (Nefesh) from the Association of Hebrew Writers for his work in promoting Hebrew literature and poetry.

 His story culminated the state ceremony "Every man has a name" that took place in the Knesset on Holocaust Remembrance Day 2018 in the presence of the Speaker of the Knesset, the Prime Minister and the President of the Supreme Court.

-Since 1958 he has been engaged in the book industry.
-He was married to Ayala Liberman, a native of the city of Równe (Rivne – Ukrainian, Rovno- Russian), until her death in 2017.
-The couple has three children, nine grandchildren and seven great-grandchildren.